owinges/face-recognizer/README.md

 8. Express

 **Changes Currently In Progress**
-* Implement custom styling with Styled Components and remove Tachyons entirely.
 * Improve styling of all components, particularly the Face Recognition and Image Link Form components.
 * Expand app to also include the estimated age of each face recognized.
 Display ages above the faces.